Want to set up WooCommerce Mailchimp integration and supercharge your email marketing?

 But we’ll click on the ‘Start from Scratch’ option and name your automation: WooCommerce Mailchimp Integration.

-Configure your event by specifying the order status, product ordered, and automation runs on a contact.
+Configure your event by specifying the order status, the product ordered, and the automation that runs on a contact.

 Click on ‘Save’ once done.